 LG mirror TV for clothing stores and hotels

 Although the mirror display can be used for TVs, there are other applications to think about.
 Such as the automotive industry, where the mirror of the passenger can also function for showing multimedia.
 Such a mirror TV can also offer a solution in clothing stores.

-LG already has a lot of experience with digital signage, for example, the Korean company has Mirror Signage (49MS75A-7BB) in its range.
-This is also used by the clothing industry, but also in hotels and fitness areas.
+LG already has a lot of experience with digital signage; for example, the Korean company has Mirror Signage (49MS75A-7BB) in its range.
+This is also used in hotels and fitness areas by the clothing industry.
 The patented Mirror Display from LG seems to be a logical development, where (in the first instance) companies, in particular, will show interest.

 LG also announced a Smart Mirror at CES 2019.
 However, remarkably few details were revealed regarding this smart mirror.
 It became clear that this mirror is provided with artificial intelligence and makes it possible to fit virtual clothing.